-Between 1913 and 1915, Kirchner painted a series of famous street scenes capturing the pulsating modernism of the Berlin metropolis in bold, clashing colors.
-This body of work, with its angular forms, extreme distortions, nervous hatching and hectic brushstrokes, heralded the artist’s shift from symbolic to psychological imagery.
+From 1913 to 1915, Kirchner painted a famous series of street scenes capturing the Berlin metropolis in bold, clashing colors.
+With its angular forms, extreme distortions, and hectic brushstrokes, this body of work heralded the artist’s shift from symbolic to psychological imagery.

-At the end of his slow recovery, Kirchner settled in a farmhouse in Davos.
-He resumed painting and gradually adopted a more abstract style influenced by Cubism, his jagged forms giving way to more static depictions of Swiss landscapes and peasant life.
-This “tapestry style,” characterized by broad, “interwoven” areas of color, stems from his collaboration with the weaver Lise Gujer, who produced 24 woven works from Kirchner’s designs beginning in 1922.
+The artist volunteered to serve as a driver in the artillery in 1915.
+After only a few months, he was sent to a sanatorium following a serious physical and mental breakdown.
+At the end of his difficult recovery, Kirchner settled in a farmhouse in Davos, Switzerland and resumed painting.
+In Switzerland, his jagged forms gradually gave way to more static depictions of local landscapes and peasant life.
+His “tapestry style,” characterized by broad, “interwoven” areas of color, stems from his collaboration with the weaver Lise Gujer in the 1920s.

-From 1936 onward, Kirchner was increasingly disturbed by the Nazis’ attacks on modern art.
-In 1937, his work was branded as “degenerate” and removed from public view.
+Kirchner was increasingly disturbed by the Nazis’ attacks on modern art from 1936 onward.
+His own work was branded as “degenerate” and removed from public view in 1937.
 On June 15, 1938, soon after Hitler’s annexation of neighboring Austria, the artist took his own life.